DasUnicorn/WordWeave/README.md

 With the storage of pictures in the cloud bucket, it was implemented that the old picture was deleted the moment one of the users deletes their profile picture by chooseing a new one, the default image gets deleted from the bucket.

 ##### The Solution:
-To solve this problem the default picture was removed as a concept from the model itself and instead implemented in form of a fallback inside the template itself.
+To solve this problem the default picture was removed as a concept from the model and instead implemented in form of a fallback inside the template itself.
 The default profile picture is now safely stored inside the static files and can not be deleted by users.

 **Before:**